engineerica/engineerica-dev/client-libraries-generator/docker_files/README.md

     The Engineerica client libraries generator is publicly available on Docker Hub&#39;s remote registry.
 To run the published image, open a terminal window (we will be using the Docker QuickStart shell) and enter the following command:

     `docker run -v host_path:container_path thehebster/engineerica-cl-generator:1.0`

     Example: `docker run -v "${PWD}:/client-libraries" thehebster/engineerica-cl-generator:1.0`

     The generation of the client libraries will begin automatically; give the process about 10 minutes to complete.
 After the client libraries have been generated, the client-libraries folder will be downloaded to the specified host directory and the container will exit.

     If you see the client-libraries folder on your host machine, congratulations, you are finished!
-If you are having trouble using the -v argument to establish a mount point on your host machine, enter the following command and continue on to step 3 to manually download the client-libraries folder:
+If you are having trouble using the -v argument to establish a mount point on your host machine, enter the following command and continue on to Step 3 to manually download the client-libraries folder:

     `docker run thehebster/engineerica-cl-generator:1.0`